Personal/carer’s leave, compassionate leave & family and domestic violence leave

 What are the minimum entitlements to personal/carer’s leave?

 The term ‘personal/carer’s leave’ effectively covers both sick leave and carer’s leave.
-The minimum entitlement to paid personal/carer’s leave for an employee (other than a casual employee) is 10 days per year.
+Employees get:

-Personal/carer’s leave continues to accrue when an employee takes a period of paid personal/carer’s leave or paid annual leave.
+Personal/carer’s leave continues to accrue when an employee takes paid personal/carer’s leave or paid annual leave.
 Personal carer’s leave and compassionate leave will not accrue on unpaid leave unless it is community service leave or it is provided for in an award or agreement.

 When can paid personal/carer’s leave be taken?